softwaresaved/common-form-questions/format.md

 ## Section:
 The text under the heading at level 2 is a section name/description  which is meant to aggregate related questions

+### Section-Reason:
+This is used when the same reason applies to all the questions in this section (and is used to save repitition), you can use a Reason: tag for a section question to provide further reasons if needed.

 ### Section-Hint:
 This contains the hint for the entire section - if the system does not support sections then you could use this information elsewhere e.g. in the invitation text to explain the survey.
 You may include some of the 'Reason:' section text below to explain why you are collecting certain answers.